gohanko/datarice/README.md

-# DataRice
+# datarice
-DataRice is a simple, web-based visualisation software.
+datarice is a simple, web-based visualisation software.